-- Step 1 Begin by removing the excess fat and from the gizzards.
+- Begin by removing the excess fat and from the gizzards.

-- Step 2 Combine the hot sauce and buttermilk to a plastic storage bag and shake well to combine.
+- Combine the hot sauce and buttermilk in a plastic storage bag and shake well to combine.
 Toss in the gizzards and allow to set for a couple of hours.

-- Step 3 Combine the flour, black pepper, garlic powder, paprika and cayenne in a large food-grade bag.
+- Combine the flour, black pepper, garlic powder, paprika and cayenne in a large food-grade bag.

-- Step 4 Once the gizzards are soaked well, add them in a few bathes to the flour mix bag and toss evenly to cover all sides then transfer to a baking sheet lined with parchment paper.
+- Once the gizzards are soaked well, add them in a few batches to the flour mix bag and toss evenly to cover all sides then transfer to a baking sheet lined with parchment paper.
 Keep in the fridge for 20 minutes to let the flour set.

-- Step 5 Heat a pan with the oil over medium to high heat.
+- Heat a pan with the oil over medium to high heat.
 Make sure that the oil is min.
 2-3” tall.

-- Step 6 Fry until they turn golden brown and transfer on a serving dish lined with paper towels to drain.
+- Fry until they turn golden brown and transfer to a serving dish lined with paper towels to drain.